kanglicheng/code-school/html-css/micro-projects/css-friends-01/README.md

 To center a smaller block element inside a larger block element, you'll want to set its left and right margins to `auto`.
-Since block elements cannot sit next to each other normally, you're going to need floats.
+Since block elements cannot sit next to each other normally, you're going to need to use `flex`.
-Whenever you float, you will need to clearfix.
-It's OK to float things inside of floated things.
+It's OK to flex things inside of flexed things.

-You'll want to float your logo `<h1>` to the left, and the `<ul>` list of links to the right.
-To get the individual `<li>` next to each other you'll want to float those left.
+You'll want to justify your logo `<h1>` to the left, and the `<ul>` list of links to the right.
+To get the individual `<li>` next to each other you'll want to again use `flex`.

 It can be helpful to give elements a temporary background color, to see their appearance while debugging.